belloniz/RockPaperScissors/README.md

 It includes the following features:

-- Accept a player move via POST request;
+- Accept a player play via POST request;
-- Randomly generate a move for the API;
+- Randomly generate a play for the API;
-- Return the API move, the player's move, and the winner;
+- Return the API play, the player's play, and the winner;
-- Validate the input and return an error message for invalid moves.
+- Validate the input and return an error message for invalid inputs.

 ## Technologies